jackgerrits/vowpalwabbit-rs/readme.md

 See [vowpalwabbit-rs](https://github.com/jackgerrits/vowpalwabbit-rs) for the Rust wrapper around the sys package.
 This is still a work in progress.

+The major and minor versions of this crate track that of the native VW library that is wraps.
+The patch version, though, may be out of sync due to the need to patch the crate out of sync with the native dependency.
+Starting at version `8.8.1+vw-v8.8.0` you can determine the version of Vowpal Wabbit that it wraps by looking at the associated SemVer metadata.
+In this case it is `vw-v8.8.0` indicating the wrapped Vowpal Wabbit version is `8.8.0`.

 ## Example

 The following is an example for a basic usecase similar to command line driver mode.
 VW is initialized, an example run through the parser then prediction pipeline.
 Finally the example and VW object are finished.